DeeStarks/infiniti/README.md

 # INFINITI

-Infiniti is a bank application that follows the hexagonal architecture, to design a system for managing accounts and user transactions.
-NB: This is for practice purposes only.
+Infiniti is a bank application for user accounts and transactions management.
+The system is designed on the basis of the Hexagonal Architecture.

 ### Setup